paysofter/react-paysofter/README.md

 | `showFundOption`    | Boolean  | Whether to show the Fund Account payment option (default: false).         |
 | `showCardOption`    | Boolean  | Whether to show the Card payment option (default: false).                 |

+## Repository

+You can find the source code and more details about this project on its [GitHub repository](https://github.com/paysofter/react-paysofter.git).

+### License
+This project is licensed under the Apache-2.0 License.